Penetration Testing

 A penetration test is a controlled, authorized simulation of a real attack.
 We use the same methods and tools that actual attackers use — the difference is we stop before causing damage and document everything.
 The output is evidence: proof of what was accessible, how we got there, and what it would have cost you if we had been someone else.

-IBM's 2025 Cost of a Data Breach report puts the average breach at USD 4.44 million globally, and USD 3.86 million for hospitality specifically.
-A penetration test is a fraction of that cost — and it gives you the findings before someone else does.
+Industry research consistently puts the average data breach cost above USD 4 million globally, with hospitality breaches carrying disproportionate reputational damage on top of direct costs.
+A penetration test is a fraction of that — and it gives you the findings before someone else does.

 These two services are regularly confused.
 The difference matters.

 Both have a place.
 Vulnerability assessments handle breadth and frequency; penetration testing proves real-world risk.
-We offer both and can advise on the right combination for your situation.
+We offer both and can advise on the right combination.

 Network and infrastructure

 External and internal network testing.
-External tests simulate an attacker probing your perimeter from the internet: open ports, firewall rules, VPN gateways, exposed services.
-Internal tests simulate what happens after a foothold is established — lateral movement, Active Directory abuse, privilege escalation, segmentation failures.
-Both matter; most organizations test only one.
+We simulate attackers probing your perimeter — open ports, firewall rules, VPN gateways.
+Internal tests cover lateral movement, Active Directory abuse, privilege escalation, and segmentation failures.

 Web applications

-Aligned to the OWASP Web Security Testing Guide (WSTG v4.2) and OWASP Top 10.
-We test authentication, session management, input validation, business logic, access controls, and the full API surface.
-Business logic flaws — the kind that let users access other users' bookings or escalate their own privileges — are only findable through manual testing.
-Automated scanners miss them entirely.
+Aligned to OWASP WSTG v4.2 and OWASP Top 10.
+We test authentication, session management, input validation, business logic, and access controls.
+Business logic flaws are only findable through manual testing.

 APIs

-REST, GraphQL, SOAP, and microservices, aligned to the OWASP API Security Top 10.
-We test for broken object-level authorization, function-level authorization flaws, rate limiting gaps, excessive data exposure, and authentication weaknesses.
-APIs are the most under-tested attack surface in most organizations — especially where third-party integrations (payment gateways, OTAs, property management systems) are involved.
+REST, GraphQL, SOAP, and microservices — aligned to the OWASP API Security Top 10.
+We test broken authorization, rate limiting gaps, and authentication weaknesses.
+APIs are the most under-tested attack surface.

 Cloud environments

-Cloud penetration testing is fundamentally different from network testing.
-We target IAM policy misconfigurations, storage bucket permissions, serverless function security, container escape paths, and cloud-specific attack chains.
+We target IAM misconfigurations, storage bucket permissions, serverless function security, and container escape paths.
 The shared responsibility model means cloud providers don't test this for you.

 Social engineering and phishing

-Controlled phishing simulations, pretexting, and vishing campaigns that test whether your team would hand over credentials or access to a convincing attacker.
+Controlled phishing simulations, pretexting, and vishing campaigns.
 Particularly relevant for hospitality staff handling guest data and finance teams with wire transfer authority.
-The results are usually sobering — and always actionable.

 Physical security

-Testing physical access controls: RFID badge cloning, tailgating, lock assessment, server room access, and POS terminal access.
-For resort properties this includes back-of-house infrastructure, network closets, and guest-facing kiosks.
-Requires detailed rules of engagement and clear written authorization — we treat this carefully.
+RFID badge cloning, tailgating, lock assessment, server room access, and POS terminal access.
+For resorts: back-of-house infrastructure, network closets, and guest-facing kiosks.

 The right approach depends on what you're trying to simulate.